ft-interactive/g-yAxisLinear/README.md

 Not yet deployed untill fully testedi

 ## Configuring and calling
-Adding the following code will append a default y-axis to the .plot object
+Add thefollowing code to your index.js to append a default y-axis to the .plot object

 ```
 const myAxis = gAxis.yaxisLinear;